abhithory/Online-Test-app/README.md

 # Online Test App
-An Android app for attempting online test seies.
+An Android App to attempt Online Test Series.

 Tutors can upload their test series in app and then students can attempt those tests.

 ## App Download link:

  **Playstore:** Will be soon

  **Google Drive:** will be soon

+ **Still in development stage.
+It will be ready soon...**

 ## Screenshots